fortran-lang/stdlib/doc/specs/stdlib_string_type.md

 #### Description

-Return the character sequence represented by the string.
+Return a substring from the character sequence of the string.

 #### Syntax